-As a matter of sound corporate governance, we are asking our stockholders to ratify the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2015.
-Set forth below is summary information with respect to KPMG's fees for services provided in 2014 and 2013.
+As a matter of sound corporate governance, we are asking our stockholders to ratify the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2016.
+Set forth below is summary information with respect to KPMG's fees for services provided in 2015 and 2014.

-Type of Fees 2014 2013
+Type of Fees 2015 2014

-(in mi illions)
+(in millions)

-Audit Fees \$6.15 \$6.15
+Audit Fees \$5.7 4 \$6.15

-Audit-Related Fees 0.10 0.16
+Audit-Related Fees 0.10

-Tax Fees 0.27 0.61
+Tax Fees 0.0 8 0.27

-Other Fees 0 0.06
+Other Fees 0 0

-Total \$6.52 \$6.98
+Total \$5.8 2 \$6.52

-Advisory Vote to Approve 2014 Executive Compensation
+Advisory Vote to Approve 2015 Executive Compensation

-We are asking stockholders to approve on an advisory basis our 2014 named executive officer compensation.
-The Board recommends a "FOR" vote because it believes that our executive compensation policies and practices serve us and our stockholders by helping us achieve our objectives of (1) attracting, motivating and retaining an exceptionally talented team of executives who deliver superior operational performance and provide leadership for delivering technological innovation in a dynamic and competitive market and (2) rewarding executives for financial and operational achievements that are aligned with stockholder interests and enhance stockholder long-term value.
+We are asking stockholders to approve on an advisory basis our 2015 named executive officer ("NEO") compensation.
+The Board recommends a "FOR" vote because it believes that our executive compensation policies and practices serve us and our stockholders by helping us (1) reward executives for financial and operational achievements that align with stockholder interests and enhance stockholder long-term value and (2) attract, motivate and retain an exceptionally talented team of executives who deliver superior operational performance and provide leadership for delivering technological innovation in a dynamic and competitive market.